What Do You Do When You Think “My Mom Hates Me”?

 Finally, getting a different perspective can make a big difference.
 When we are too close to a problem, it can be hard to see potential solutions, but an outsider can often help.
 A licensed counselor or therapist is a great tool to have in your pocket.
 They can also help you build your reserve of coping skills for high-stress moments if needed.

 When you’re having problems at home, every day can be a struggle.
 It’s best to seek help as soon as possible.
 Finding a provider at a treatment center to work with in-person can take months, though.
 Online therapy makes help more accessible.

 The counselors at BetterHelp are accredited and have thousands of hours of experience helping people cope with and move through challenging family dynamics.
 The platform is entirely remote, making it both easy and convenient to get support.
 No matter how you choose to start your journey in therapy, the important thing is that you find the right provider for you so you can get the care you need.

 Questions regarding the effectiveness of online counselling are common and understandable.
 Researchers have been hard at work to better understand how people respond to internet-based therapies.
 One recent study found that telehealth methods used in family counseling were just as effective as in-person methods.

 Read below for some reviews of BetterHelp counselors from people experiencing similar matters.

 “Christina has been with me through some pretty dark times.
 She has helped me feel heard and acknowledged, and she has given me the tools to feel strong when in the past, I wouldn’t have had the strength.
 I am beyond grateful for her guidance in navigating some pretty rough emotions.”

-Getting the right help can be essential when working through challenging times in life.
-If you believe your mother hates you, or you need general support related to family life and other topics, there are several avenues you can take to improve your situation.
+Getting help can be essential when working through challenging times in life.
+If you believe your mother hates you, or you need general support related to family life and relationships, there are several avenues you can take to improve your situation.
 With the right tools, you can move on to a happier life with more fulfilling relationships.